 Parameter Description VLAN Name Enter a VLAN Name for the forwarding table to be browsed by.
 MAC Address Enter a MAC address for the forwarding table to be browsed by.
-Unit - Port Select the switch Unit ID of the switch in the Switch stack and then the port by using the corresponding pull-down menus.
+Unit - Port Select the switch Unit ID of the switch in thye Switch stack and then the port by using the corresponding pull-down menus.
 Find Allows the user to move to a sector of the database corresponding to a user defined port, VLAN, or MAC address.
-VID The VLAN ID of the VLAN of which the port is a member.
+VID The VLAN ID of the VLAN the port is a member of.
 MAC Address The MAC address entered into the address table.
-Unit Refers to the Unit of the switch stack from which the MAC address was learned.
-Port The port to which the MAC address above corresponds. Туре Describes the method which the Switch discovered the MAC address.
+Unit Refers to the Unit of the switch stack that the MAC address was learned from.
+Port The port that the MAC address above corresponds to. Туре How the Switch discovered the MAC address.
 The possible entries are Dynamic, Self, and Static.
 Next Click this button to view the next page of the address table.
 Clear Dynamic Entry Clicking this button will clear Dynamic entries learned by the Switch.
 This may be accomplished by VLAN Name or by Port.
 View All Entry Clicking this button will allow the user to view all entries of the address table.
 Clear All Entry Clicking this button will allow the user to delete all entries of the address table.